GoogleCloudPlatform/cluster-toolkit/examples/README.md

 additional quota for `C2 CPUs` in the region you are deploying in.
 You can select the compute partition using the `-p compute` argument when running `srun`.

+#### Quota Requirements for hpc-cluster-small.yaml

-Quota required for this example in selected region:
+For this example the following is needed in the selected region:

 * Cloud Filestore API: Basic HDD (Standard) capacity (GB): **1,024 GB**
 * Compute Engine API: Persistent Disk SSD (GB): **~50 GB**